31core/NarrowWay/doc/NarrowWay specification.typ

 - Strong security

 = Structure
-NarrowWay-128 puts 16 bytes data and key into a 4x4 matrix and perform calculations on it.
-For 192 and 256 bit blocks, the matrix shapes are 6x4 and 8x4.
+Take NarrowWay-128 for for example, put 16 bytes (from $b_0$ to $b_15$) plaintext and key into a 4x4 matrix.
+Encryption is to be performed on this matrix.
+As for 192 and 256 bit blocks, the matrix shapes are 6x4 and 8x4.

 #figure(
 $ M = mat(b_0, b_1, b_2, b_3;